 While it is possible to clean, carpeting and carpet padding normally needs to be removed and discarded due to contamination.
 It’s much easier to save other types of flooring, including hardwood, laminates, and tile.
 However, time is critical to saving your flooring.
 The longer sewage has a chance to soak in, the less likely it can be cleaned and restored.

 We use professional grade air movers and dehumidifiers to dry out areas and materials that can be salvaged.
 We use professional grade air movers to thoroughly dry the structural elements of your home.
 This also helps prevent mold growth, which can begin in as little as few hours after being exposed to sewage.

 We then sanitize and disinfect the area to prevent the growth of mold, bacteria, viruses, and parasites.
 Additionally, we ventilate and deodorize the area to remove harmful fumes and smells.

 Finally, we rebuild the affected area and restore it to the original condition.
 In most cases, this involves installing new carpeting and hanging new drywall.
 We also will identify and fix the cause of the sewage backup.
 While a sewage back up as a result of heavy rains or storm flooding is common, it’s possible there could be a blockage or other issue with your lateral sewer line.

 Call Now for a Free Estimate on the Cost of Sewage Cleanup

 Our local sewage cleanup and restoration specialists are here for you after a sewage backup or water damage disaster.
-Whether you have an overflowing toilet or a sewage backup caused by storm flooding, our team will clean it up.
-We provide residential and commercial sewage cleanup and are ready to help no matter how large or small the job.
-With years of experience, we are a full-service sewage and water damage cleanup and restoration service company.
+Whether you have an overflowing toilet or a sewage backup caused by storm flooding, you can find a local contractor to clean it up.
+Restoration Local is a nationwide network of contractors that provide sewage cleanup and water damage restoration services.
+Our contractors provide residential and commercial sewage cleanup and are ready to help no matter how large or small the job.